Olive production in Switzerland: History

 It is not known when the olive tree was introduced in Switzerland.
 Retired legionaries from Julius Caesar's campaign in Gaul are said to have planted olive trees on the shores of Lake Como, which lies a few kilometres east of the current Swiss border.
 It is possible that they moved further towards Lake Lugano.
 It is also possible that the olive tree was domesticated in Ticino starting from indigenous wild-olive trees.

 Olive oil production on Swiss territory is attested by the monk Ekkehard IV from St. Gallen around the year 1000.
 He notably wrote: "Hunc olee fructum faciat lux, pax benedictum" ("This fruit of the olive tree gives light and blesses peace").
 This sentence testifies to the main use of olive oil, as fuel for oil lamps.
 The olive tree was important enough to be mentioned in numerous documents, mostly sales registers, which confirm its presence over the centuries.
 In the cantonal archive of Ticino there is among other things a document from 1488 according to which two brothers from Bissone sold a property with "Holivetum" at Rovio.
 Another document from 1512 records the farm "of arable land and vineyard with olive trees located in the territory of Bissone".
 Historical olive production is also suggested by local toponomy, with denominations such as Monte Oliveto ("mount of olives") found in various locations.

 In 1494, 1600 and 1709, frost destroyed almost all the olive groves, perhaps a consequence of the Little Ice Age, which affected Switzerland and Europe at that time.
 Subsequently, the olive tree lost its importance and was partly replaced by the mulberry tree in the Lugano and Mendrisiotto regions.
 The breeding of silkworms became a more important source of income in Ticino.
 Nevertheless, olive cultivation, along with mulberry, lemon and orange, is reported and described by travellers from northern Switzerland in the late 18th and early 19th century.
 It can therefore be deduced that the southern slopes of Monte Brè, San Salvatore, Arbostora and various other locations, were still populated by vast olive groves at that time.
 In the 20th century, olive cultivation nearly disappeared.
 Olive oil was only produced in Gandria, in minute quantities.

 Towards the end of the 20th century, local cuisine and products began to attract growing interest throughout Switzerland.
 At the end of the 1980s, olive cultivation was revived at the Colle degli Ulivi in Coldrerio.
 Other olive groves were created in Sonvico and Sementina.
 In Gandria, the olive footpath was established.

 In 2016, a farm in Brusio (Grisons) began to cultivate olive trees on restored terraces that probably date back to the 16th century.
 In 2019, a small olive farm was established in Satigny (Geneva), probably the first in the country on the north side of the Alps.
-In 2021, Ticino olive oil was inscribed in the Culinary Heritage of Switzerland.
+In 2024, a winemaker established another farm in Ayent (Valais).